sujeet94/weather-demo/README.md

 * It should be API base pagination, filtering and sorting.
 * Since the data might be very large we should have a pagination Parameter along with sort direction, no of days, and many more.
 * The Filter should have an advance search, where user could select the filter type tp get the Details.
+* Each row could have an action button which can be used to display more data or Graphs or trends.

 # WeatherDemo